 Amaze File Manager

-Amaze is a file manager that is both free and open source.
-It’s relatively light if we compare it to the other file managers on this list because it doesn’t go out of its way to include features like code editing or media players.
-Instead, it concentrates on the fundamentals of cutting, copying, pasting and archiving, and encrypting files.
+Amaze is a file manager that is both accessible and open source.
+It’s relatively light if we compare it to the other file managers on this list because it doesn’t include features like code editing or media players.
+Instead, it concentrates on cutting, copying, pasting, archiving, and encrypting files.

 Amaze makes it simple to set up an FTP server.
 Click and open the hamburger menu on the left side of the screen, scroll down, and select FTP Server.
 Then press the Start button.